 - Does the design incorporate all given specifications?

-- Does the design contain all necessary information?
+- Does the design contain all the necessary information?

 - Did the student understand the problem and reach the goal?